-- talk about your goals & dreams for your child's development, share ideas for how we can best support those goals here in our classrooms and at home. - celebrate your child's accomplishments their development, growth & learning in our program and at home. - share precious stories about your child exciting milestones, developmental leaps from home and the classroom.
+- talk about goals for your child's development, share ideas for how we can best support those goals here in our classrooms and at home. - celebrate your child's accomplishments their development, growth & learning in our program and at home. - share precious stories about your child exciting milestones, developmental leaps from home and the classroom.